PVH (NYSE:PVH) Issues Q3 2022 Earnings Guidance

 PVH (NYSE:PVH – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $2.10-$2.15 for the period, compared to the consensus EPS estimate of $2.79.
 The company issued revenue guidance of $2.22 billion-$2.24 billion, compared to the consensus revenue estimate of $2.39 billion.
 PVH also updated its FY 2022 guidance to $8.00-$8.00 EPS.

-A number of equities analysts have issued reports on PVH shares.
-Barclays cut their target price on shares of PVH from $87.00 to $60.00 in a report on Friday, September 2nd.
-Morgan Stanley lowered their price objective on shares of PVH from $83.00 to $51.00 and set an equal weight rating on the stock in a research note on Friday, September 2nd.
-Wedbush reduced their target price on shares of PVH to $65.00 in a report on Tuesday, September 6th.
-Cowen reduced their target price on shares of PVH to $70.00 in a report on Tuesday, September 6th.
-Finally, The Goldman Sachs Group cut shares of PVH from a buy rating to a neutral rating and reduced their target price for the stock from $95.00 to $59.00 in a report on Thursday, July 21st.
-Eleven analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of Hold and an average target price of $77.53.
+A number of research firms have weighed in on PVH.
+Wells Fargo & Company reduced their price target on PVH from $80.00 to $70.00 and set an equal weight rating for the company in a research report on Thursday, July 7th.
+UBS Group cut their price objective on PVH from $132.00 to $84.00 in a report on Friday, July 15th.
+Evercore ISI cut their price objective on PVH to $60.00 in a report on Tuesday, September 6th.
+Cowen cut their price objective on PVH to $70.00 in a report on Tuesday, September 6th.
+Finally, Deutsche Bank Aktiengesellschaft dropped their price target on PVH from $99.00 to $72.00 and set a hold rating on the stock in a research note on Friday, September 2nd.
+Eleven equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has a consensus rating of Hold and an average target price of $77.53.

 PVH Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 28th.
-Shareholders of record on Wednesday, September 7th will be paid a $0.038 dividend.
-This represents a $0.15 annualized dividend and a yield of 0.32%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, September 28th.
+Stockholders of record on Wednesday, September 7th will be paid a dividend of $0.038 per share.
+This represents a $0.15 dividend on an annualized basis and a dividend yield of 0.32%.
 The ex-dividend date of this dividend is Tuesday, September 6th.
-PVH’s payout ratio is presently 1.15%.
+PVH’s payout ratio is 1.15%.

-Several large investors have recently bought and sold shares of the company.
-Raymond James & Associates boosted its holdings in shares of PVH by 20.3% in the first quarter.
-Raymond James & Associates now owns 19,681 shares of the textile maker’s stock valued at $1,508,000 after buying an additional 3,326 shares during the period.
-HighTower Advisors LLC boosted its holdings in shares of PVH by 17.8% in the first quarter.
-HighTower Advisors LLC now owns 6,146 shares of the textile maker’s stock valued at $472,000 after buying an additional 930 shares during the period.
-Citigroup Inc. boosted its holdings in shares of PVH by 29.2% in the first quarter.
-Citigroup Inc. now owns 35,739 shares of the textile maker’s stock valued at $2,738,000 after buying an additional 8,081 shares during the period.
-PNC Financial Services Group Inc. boosted its holdings in shares of PVH by 2.0% in the first quarter.
-PNC Financial Services Group Inc. now owns 11,444 shares of the textile maker’s stock valued at $877,000 after buying an additional 226 shares during the period.
-Finally, MetLife Investment Management LLC boosted its holdings in shares of PVH by 21.3% in the first quarter.
-MetLife Investment Management LLC now owns 19,033 shares of the textile maker’s stock valued at $1,458,000 after buying an additional 3,336 shares during the period.
-Institutional investors own 95.82% of the company’s stock.
+Hedge funds have recently made changes to their positions in the company.
+Invesco Ltd. increased its holdings in PVH by 9.7% in the first quarter.
+Invesco Ltd. now owns 1,684,738 shares of the textile maker’s stock worth $129,067,000 after purchasing an additional 148,917 shares in the last quarter.
+Charles Schwab Investment Management Inc. increased its holdings in PVH by 1.8% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 774,958 shares of the textile maker’s stock worth $59,370,000 after purchasing an additional 13,553 shares in the last quarter.
+Northern Trust Corp increased its holdings in PVH by 4.7% in the second quarter.
+Northern Trust Corp now owns 600,879 shares of the textile maker’s stock worth $34,191,000 after purchasing an additional 27,019 shares in the last quarter.
+Goldman Sachs Group Inc. increased its holdings in PVH by 74.5% in the first quarter.
+Goldman Sachs Group Inc. now owns 393,503 shares of the textile maker’s stock worth $30,147,000 after purchasing an additional 167,984 shares in the last quarter.
+Finally, Prudential Financial Inc. increased its holdings in PVH by 109.8% in the first quarter.
+Prudential Financial Inc. now owns 348,447 shares of the textile maker’s stock worth $26,695,000 after purchasing an additional 182,351 shares in the last quarter.
+95.82% of the stock is owned by institutional investors and hedge funds.

 PVH Corp. operates as an apparel company worldwide.
 The company operates through six segments: Tommy Hilfiger North America, Tommy Hilfiger International, Calvin Klein North America, Calvin Klein International, Heritage Brands Wholesale, and Heritage Brands Retail.
 It designs, markets, and retails men's, women's, and children's apparel and accessories, including branded dress shirts, neckwear, sportswear, jeans wear, performance apparel, intimate apparel, underwear, swimwear, swim-related products, handbags, accessories, footwear, outerwear, home furnishings, luggage products, sleepwear, loungewear, hats, scarves, gloves, socks, watches and jewelry, eyeglasses and non-ophthalmic sunglasses, fragrance, home bed and bath furnishings, small leather goods, and other products.